cahitbarankilinc/DirectionNet_Baran/README.md

   --batch 2
 ```

-> **Note on activations:** The directional transformer now uses a local GELU
+> **Note on activations:** The directional transformer now uses SiLU/Swish with
-> approximation to stay compatible with TensorFlow environments that do not
+> fallbacks for TensorFlow builds that lack `tf.nn.silu`/`tf.nn.swish`.
+The
-> expose `tf.nn.gelu` or `keras.activations.gelu`.
-No additional configuration
-> is required; the fallback is applied automatically during training and
+> sigmoid-based implementation is applied automatically during training and
-> evaluation.
+> evaluation, so no additional configuration is required.

 ### Evaluation DirectionNet-R
 ```bash